MCXBootCampUMN/Puzzle-Game/README.md

 ### How to use

+- Click Paly to Start Game
+- Then click on squares near empty square
-- Click on square you want to move
+- Square clicked on moves to empty square
 - That square becomes empty after
 - Timer will start upon first move
 - Able to reset square pieces